 Adding a User to the Okta Application

-Navigate to the Embed Link value.
-This is the link a user needs to visit to begin the IdP initiated SSO, so you could place it in your application’s navigation, launchpad, or elsewhere.tab and scroll to the section and note the
+Navigate to the General tab and scroll to the App Embed Link section and note the Embed Link value.
+This is the link a user needs to visit to begin the IdP initiated SSO, so you could place it in your application’s navigation, launchpad, or elsewhere.

-Finally, click on thetab and assign the user to the application.
-First, select the user by clicking the dropdown.
-Then by clicking , and then finally selecting the button for the user you would like to use.
+Finally, click on the Assignments tab and assign the user to the application.
+First, select the user by clicking the Assign dropdown.
+Then by clicking Assign to People, and then finally selecting the Assign button for the user you would like to use.

 Then confirm the user should have access.